NewOO1/BookTrackerInterface/README.md

 BookTracker Database is a Mariadb 10 hosted locally on my network and should be changed accordingly

-BTProd :: production version of app (uses production database)
+BookTracker_Prod :: production version of app (uses production database)

-BTTest :: test version of app (uses an exact copy of production database for testing)
+BookTracker_Test :: test version of app (uses an exact copy of production database for testing)

   Both hold the following